-Finally manufactures are using colour!
+Finally, manufacturers are using colour!
 And, they are using it in new and inventive ways that we haven’t seen on the product side for a long time.
 By now, most everyone knows the magic of paint as a way to add colour, personality and punch to spaces.
-But as designers and consumers continue to toy with neutral walls, it’s been furniture, accessories and art that have been carrying the colour banner!
+But as designers and consumers continue to toy with neutral walls, it’s been furniture, accessories, and art that have been carrying the colour banner!

 But look out!
-Here comes some new colour infusions!
-Emtek introduced door hardware with coloured insets within the handle itself!
-What a cool twist on typically neutral hardware!
+Here come some new colour infusions.
+Emtek introduced door hardware with coloured insets within the handle itself.
+What a cool twist on typically neutral hardware.
 I know this isn’t for everyone but it’s a fun idea to add to one special door that leads to the kid’s area in the basement?
 Or maybe for the powder room door handle opening to walls painted in the colour matching the handle?
-I’m just getting creative to remind you home decor is meant to be fun on occasion!
+I’m just getting creative to remind you that home decor is meant to be fun on occasion.

 Clearly cabinetry that was once only “neutral” has seen a huge shift towards colour and bold colour at that!
 Although I know most Canadians won’t do colour in such a permanent form in their kitchens, bathrooms and mudrooms are another story!
 There are endless possibilities for injecting a little life into otherwise dull cabinets!

 And here it comes: plastic laminate!
 The word so dreaded by kitchen and bathroom snobs alike!
 But with the modern direction of slab door cabinetry, companies like Wilsonart are on the cutting edge of colour and pattern!
 Look out for more of this inexpensive and versatile product to show up in home decor.